ArnavGupta21/ZOTATO/README.md

 For more deatiled information about the application, please read the Writeup file.

-Note: There are a few bugs in the code and I will try to correct them as sson as possible.
+Note: There are a few bugs in the code and I will try to correct them as soon as possible.